 - Be aware of knowing when the support is not working.
 Know the limits and do not be afraid to explain them.
 There are times when compassion and caring may not be enough to improve the situation.
 If the helper becomes frustrated or anxious, remember that people cannot truly help unless they want to, and they cannot want to help if they are running out of emotional energy.
 Sometimes the best response is too lovingly say, “I do not think I can help with this anymore”.

 Understand some people just always seem to feel sad or angry.
-However, some people always seem to want to help someone.
+However, some people with codependency are always wanting to help someone.
 Do people need a friend, counselor, minister or family member?
 Take a moment to think about relationships.
 Ask the question, “Do I usually have fun with people?” or “Do I always seem to be discussing some problem that needs to be fixed?”

-Let your relationships be friendships as it is not healthy for people too always want to help.
+Let relationships be friendships as it is not healthy for people too always want to help.
 If someone is always asking questions like: “What is wrong, you seem a little down?”
 “You are not looking good today, should we talk?”
 Then they are not offering a relationship.
-They are offering some sort of helping hand, maybe a co-dependent relationship.
-If people are not having any play or leisure time with other people, then relationships have taken on another role such as a therapist or minister.
+They are offering some sort of helping hand, maybe a codependent relationship.
+If people are not having any play or leisure time with other people then relationships have taken on another role, such as a therapist or minister.
 The specific problems that can emerge with these types relationships are harmful and too numerous to mention.
-Try to withdraw cautiously, or insist that the relationship change into something you can both count on to be fun and entertaining.
-Ask these questions, “What am I getting from this relationship?” and “Do You Always want to Help?”
+Try to withdraw cautiously or insist that the relationship change into something you can both count on to be fun and entertaining.
+Ask these questions, “What am I getting from this relationship?” and “Do you always want to help?”

 Dr. Cheryl MacDonald, RN., Psy’D.